rufatpro/gonka-docs/docs/wallet/create_a_new_gonka_account_new.md

 - Via `inferenced` CLI tool

 !!! note "Important note"
     At the moment, there is no bridge to Ethereum.
 Any potential bridge deployment would be subject to on-chain governance.
-If the network were to vote for Ethereum bridge deployment, it is expected that only accounts created via Keplr “Connect with Google” or via the `inferenced` CLI tool would be compatible.
-Accounts created using a recovery phrase may not be compatible with such a bridge and might not be usable with it.
+If the network were to vote in favor of deploying an Ethereum bridge, only wallets created from a direct private key (not restored from a standard mnemonic/seed phrase) — such as those generated via `inferenced` CLI tool or the “Connect with Google” flow — would be eligible.
+Accounts created using a recovery (mnemonic/seed) phrase may not be compatible with the bridge.
+In that case, you would need to export the private key and create a wallet that uses that private key for direct transactions.

 === "External wallet"